Sylviawzy/Sylviawzy.github.io/index.md

 **Hi, I'm Zhongyu (Sylvia) Wei, welcome to my homepage!**

 I am a first-year Ph.D. student in Human Development, Learning and Teaching at Harvard University.
-My research interests include language and literacy development, early childhood development, literacy intervention and experimental design.
-My current research explores how input quality shapes children's literacy and socio-cognitive development.

-My name in Chinese characters is 魏钟毓, which comes from a Chinese idiom 钟灵毓秀，meaning to breed the talent from the land.
+My research is focused on understanding how children’s interactions with the social world shape their language and literacy development.
+I’m particularly interested in the role of language engagement, i.e., language input that facilitates or signifies language-based exchanges and reflects the degree to which the interaction is social and dynamic.
+I study language engagement in teacher-child and parent-child interactions across contexts.

 [How to pronounce my name?](http://text-to-speech.imtranslator.net/speech.asp)

 ## Education

-**_2020-2025 (expected)_**
+**_2020-2026 (expected)_**

 **Harvard University**